jeongminfoh/starter-hugo-academic/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Assistant Professor </br> Department of Political Science
+role: Assistant Professor </br> Faculty Fellows, Center for Cyber Strategy and Policy </br> School of Public and International Affairs

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: Arkansas State University
+  - name: University of Cincinnati
     url: https://www.astate.edu/college/liberal-arts/faculty-and-staff/political-science/

 # Short bio (displayed in user profile at end of posts)